 The New Hampshire parent tree grown by a friend is about 6 feet tall, and produces a crop of 2 to 5 pods per year, blooming in the summer and ripening mid-winter.
-That’s not bad, when you consider a tree growing outdoors in the tropics produces only 20 pods a year.
+That’s not bad when you consider a tree growing outdoors in the tropics produces only 20 pods a year.

-A few years back, I asked my cacao growing friend to save me a pod.
-Mid-February I got a call that my pod was ripe and ready to go.
+A few years back, I asked my cacao-growing friend to save me a pod.
+Mid-February, I got a call that my pod was ripe and ready to go.
 When I arrived, I found that they’d literally written my name on it to prevent anyone else from claiming it.

 If you want to skip the germination steps, and get right to growing your own tree indoors, cacao trees are available here.

 A bit of nomenclature, Theobroma Cacao is the tree name, spelled cacao.
 The processed chocolate, or cocoa mass, switches the last two letters and adds an o at the beginning.
-So a cacao tree is needed to grown your own cocoa or chocolate.
+So a cacao tree is needed to grow your own cocoa or chocolate.

-It’s important that the seeds are fresh, inside an intact pod.
-Once the pod is opened they rapidly spoil, and they’ll only germinate while fresh.
 Seeds cannot be dried and stored like garden vegetable seed packets.
-As a tropical plant, in nature the seeds would be kept warm and moist, and they wouldn’t have the opportunity to dry down like a package of typical garden seeds.
+As a tropical plant, in nature, the seeds would be kept warm and moist, and they wouldn’t have the opportunity to dry down like a package of typical garden seeds.

-Each cacao bean is coated in a sticky sweet coating that tempts tropical animals to crack open the tough pods and gorge on the interior nectar.
+Each cacao bean is coated in a sticky-sweet coating that tempts tropical animals to crack open the tough pods and gorge on the interior nectar.
 The beans themselves are then discarded as the animal moves throughout the canopy, planting the next generation of cacao trees.

 The first step in growing chocolate from seed is to crack open the seed pod, which is roughly 1 centimeter thick.
-It takes a good butcher knife or chefs knife and quite a bit of elbow grease, so be careful with your fingers.
+It takes a good butcher knife or chef’s knife and quite a bit of elbow grease, so be careful with your fingers.

-Avoid cutting into the seeds, because they’re surprisingly soft, gummy and fragile.
 Whole cacao beans or cacao nibs you buy from health food stores have been first fermented to remove the white nectar around the beans, and then dried and roasted to get a hard, crunchy texture.

 To prepare the seeds, you’ll need a few adventurous friends.
-I invited over just about everyone I knew when we cut it open, because it’s not everyday that you get to taste fresh grown raw chocolate.
+I invited over just about everyone I knew when we cut it open because it’s not every day that you get to taste fresh grown raw chocolate.

 The most efficient way to clean and prepare the seeds is by placing them into your mouth and sucking off the white cacao nectar.
-It’s sweet and fruity, and in the group I assembled every single person loved it.
+It’s sweet and fruity, and in the group I assembled, every single person loved it.

-In the tropics, they ferment it into a liquor and since the coating spoils so quickly, if you don’t grow your own your only chance to taste it fresh would involve a very expensive plane ride.
+In the tropics, they ferment it into a liquor, and since the coating spoils so quickly, if you don’t grow your own your only chance to taste it fresh would involve a very expensive plane ride.

-For germination, the seeds want to be kept warm and moist.
 My drafty 1850’s schoolhouse in February didn’t seem like it fit the bill, but I created a hot water bottle for them with a Ziploc bag filled with warm water, wrapped in a wet towel.
-I then placed the freshly cleaned seeds in a wet paper towel, and put that on top of the water filled bag.
+I then placed the freshly cleaned seeds in a wet paper towel, and put that on top of the water-filled bag.

 I put the whole setup into my oven with the oven light on for a small amount of extra heat.
-After just a few days, the seeds had begun to germinate and I transferred them to soil.
-With this method, I had a roughly 50% germination rate.
-Not bad for a cheap hacked setup.
+After just a few days, the seeds had begun to germinate and I transferred them to the soil.

 Once you’ve got healthy cacao trees, either by germinating your own cacao pods or by starting with a live cacao tree, all you have left to do is wait.